BePo: Dual Representation for 3D Occupancy Prediction: Introduction

 In light of these observations, we propose a new approach, named \ours, which combines the advantages of BEV and sparse 3D point representations.
-We advocate a dual-branch design in \ours, where one branch first adopts efficient view transform to BEV followed by fast operations such as 2D convolutions for processing, and the other leverages sparse 3D points and a coarse-to-fine decoding scheme.
+We advocate a dual-branch design in \ours, where one branch first adopts efficient view transform to BEV followed by efficient operators such as 2D convolutions for processing, and the other leverages sparse 3D points with a coarse-to-fine learning scheme.
 To enable information flow between the two branches, we utilize cross-attention to transfer knowledge from features learned in the points branch to enrich the BEV features.
-Such learned 3D information from the sparse points can effectively inject more learning signals especially of aforementioned small objects who have very limited feature representation on the BEV plane.
+Such learned 3D information from the sparse points can effectively inject more learning signals especially for small objects that have very limited feature representation on the BEV plane.

 We note that although two different representations are utilized in our proposed \ours, both feature efficient designs and as a result, \ours still maintains high efficiency.
-As shown in Figure~\ref{fig:profile}, \ours achieves competitive latency when comparing to the latest efficient approaches~\cite{yu2023flashocc,wang2024opus}.
-At the same time, \ours sets new SotA 3D occupancy prediction performance in terms of mIoU compared to the existing single-frame methods.
-Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel 3D occupancy prediction approach, termed \ours, which combines the strengths of both Bird's Eye View (BEV) and 3D sparse points for efficient and accurate 3D occupancy prediction. \item A dual-branch learning scheme is advocated where features from BEV and sparse 3D points complement each other during learning.
-To effectively fuse the information learned in the two branches, we transfer the features learned in the sparse points branch to the BEV branch via cross-attention, which injects learning signals that is lost of objects during BEV projection. \item We perform extensive experiments and compare with latest state-of-the-art methods on Occ3D-nuScenes~\cite{tian2024occ3d, caesar2020nuscenes} and Occ3D-Waymo~\cite{tian2024occ3d, sun2020scalability} benchmarks. \ours sets new SotA performance among single-frame models while maintaining competitive efficiency. \end{itemize}
+As shown in Figure~\ref{fig:profile}, \ours achieves competitive latency even when compared to the latest efficient approaches.
+At the same time, \ours sets new State-of-the-Art (SotA) 3D occupancy prediction performance.
+Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel dual representation, termed \ours, which combines the strengths of both Bird's Eye View (BEV) and 3D sparse points for high-quality 3D occupancy prediction. \item A dual-branch design is advocated where features learned in the sparse points branch are effectively transferred to the BEV branch via cross-attention, which injects learning signals that is lost of objects during BEV projection. \item Extensive experiments on a suite of challenging benchmarks including Occ3D-nuScenes~\cite{tian2024occ3d, caesar2020nuscenes}, Occ3D-Waymo~\cite{tian2024occ3d, sun2020scalability} and Occ-ScanNet~\cite{dai2017scannet,yu2024monocular} demonstrate \ours sets new SotA performance. \end{itemize}